stella3d/job-system-cookbook/README.md

 C# Job System Cookbook
 =======================

-This is a repo of examples i've written to learn how to use the C# job system to write systems at scale, here for reference and sharing.
+This is a repo of examples I've written to learn how to use the C# job system to write systems at scale, here for reference and sharing.

+This doesn't (yet!) cover things related to using C# jobs with the upcoming Entity Component System.

 Each example script has a corresponding scene where it's set up.

 ## Examples